Heritage Conservation Advocates

 Etymology

-Huluga settlement site split in two by former mayor Vicente Y. Emano.UPDATE: In 2003, former vice-mayor Vicente Y. Emano destroyed a huge portion of the Huluga settlement site to give way to a bridge project.
-The next year, under intense criticism from various groups, Emano hired a team from the University of the Philippines-Archaeological Studies Program (UP-ASP) to conduct excavations in Huluga.
-The team later declared the Huluga open site a "camp-like area".
+In 2003, mayor Vicente Y. Emano destroyed a huge portion of the Huluga settlement site to give way to a bridge project.
+The next year, under intense criticism from various groups, Emano hired a team from the University of the Philippines-Archaeological Studies Program (UP-ASP) allegedly to conduct a comprehensive research on Huluga and two other sites.

 Conversion to Christianity